Reset a password

 For example, if the User ID is aliceg, then the password reset link would be mycorp.<region>.trustedauth.com/#/reset/aliceg

-- If set, userID allows a user to skip entering their username and enter directly into the password reset flow.
+- If set, userID lets users skip entering their username and go directly to the password reset flow.

-- If an invalid user ID is passed, an error message appears and the user is prompted to enter their username.
+- If an invalid user ID is provided, an error message appears and users are prompted to enter their username.

-- If the user clicks Cancel while in the password reset flow then they will be redirected to
+- If users click Cancel during the password reset flow, they are redirected to